jessemonroy650/Phonegap-Splashscreen-Test/README.md

 ----------|------
 Android | The pathname components of the icon are tied via AndriodManifest.xml and config.xml.
 See: http://tekeye.biz/2013/android-icon-size
 BlackBerry 10 | The config.xml file's AutoHideSplashScreen setting must be false. iOS | The config.xml file's AutoHideSplashScreen setting must be false.
-SEE Documents for more details.
+SEE Phonegap documents for more details.